 By Megan Hemmingsen, PT, DPT, Cert.
 MDT, LSVT-Big

 Osteoarthritis is a slow, progressive breakdown of joint structures that can significantly impact mobility, function, and independence.
 Rheumatoid Arthritis is an autoimmune disease that causes inflammatory joint symptoms.
-Physical therapy for both OA and RA are to regain/maintain range of motion, reduce pain, and improve function.
+Physical therapy for both OA and RA is to regain/maintain range of motion, reduce pain, and improve function.

 Osteoarthritis (OA), also commonly referred to as degenerative joint disease, affects many individuals.
 OA is a slow, progressive breakdown of joint structures that can significantly impact mobility, function, and independence.
-OA typically affects weight bearing joints such as the hips and knees.
+OA typically affects weight-bearing joints such as the hips and knees.
 Many individuals will complain of limited range of motion, morning stiffness (short duration), and crackling or popping.
 Pain is often reported as a deep ache which is worse with activity and better with rest.
 A common misconception regarding activity level and OA is that increased activity or exercise will increase the risk of OA.
 A healthy lifestyle is essential in the prevention and treatment of OA.
-Those at highest risk for OA participate in high impact sports, especially those involving contact with other players (i.e. football, soccer, and hockey).1
+Those at highest risk for OA participate in high-impact sports, especially those involving contact with other players (i.e. football, soccer, and hockey).1

 There are many treatments available for both OA and RA.
 OA can be treated with education on healthy lifestyles, physical therapy, orthotics/braces, and medications.
 Movement is often encouraged with OA to limit symptom worsening and improve stiffness.
 In severe cases, OA can be treated with surgical approaches (total joint replacements).
 RA can be treated with medication and/or physical therapy.
 In some cases, surgery is indicated for individuals with RA.
-Goals of physical therapy for both OA and RA are to regain/maintain range of motion, reduce pain, and improve function.
+The goals of physical therapy for both OA and RA are to regain/maintain range of motion, reduce pain, and improve function.